Why is this medication prescribed?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to oritavancin, dalbavancin (Dalvance), telavancin (Vibativ), vancomycin (Vancocin), any other medications, or any of the ingredients in oritavancin injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you are receiving heparin injection.
 Your doctor will probably stop your heparin for at least 5 days after receiving oritavancin injection.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention: anticoagulants such as warfarin (Coumadin, Jantoven).
+Be sure to mention warfarin (Coumadin, Jantoven), .
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had osteomyelitis (bone infection).
+- tell your doctor if you have any medical conditions.

 What special dietary instructions should I follow?